0k/sact.epoch/docs/source/overview.rst

 This is a common question. (cf: http://stackoverflow.com/questions/5067218/get-utc-timestamp-in-python-with-datetime/5499906#5499906)

-``datetime.datetime`` objects can be naive, which means unaware of the timezone.
-Thus, it is impossible to get UTC timestamp from this form of datetime unless you guess the timezone yourself.
+The answer is ``datetime.datetime`` objects can be naive, which means unaware of the timezone.
+Thus, it is impossible to get UTC timestamp from this form of datetime unless you can guess the timezone yourself.

 Hopefully, the timezone of your system didn't change between the datetime object creation and the moment you want to get a timestamp, if this is the case